10 Strange Animals and Where to Go to See Them

 We’re no different.

-Weird and wacky animals always catch our attention, and we’ve made sure most of our tours give travellers the opportunity to spot some of the world’s most unusual wildlife in the flesh.
+Weird and wacky animals always catch our attention, and we’ve made sure most of our wildlife tours give travellers the opportunity to spot some of the world’s most unusual wildlife in the flesh.

 There are some truly bizarre animals out there in the wild, so we’ve collected a list of our ten favourite strange-looking animals for you to enjoy—and perhaps to go in search of.